Sagara Kariyawasam

-Sagara Kariyawasam(born 13 November 1967) is a Sri Lankan lawyer, politician, and Member of Parliament (MP).
+Sagara Kariyawasam (born 13 November 1967) is a Sri Lankan lawyer, politician, and Member of Parliament (MP).

 Kariyawasam was born on 13 November 1967.
 He is the son of Albert Kariyawasum, who was a renowned politician from Southern province.
-He is a lawyer and general-secretary of the Sri Lanka Podujana Peramuna.
+He is the general-secretary of the Sri Lanka Podujana Peramuna political party.
 Following the 2020 Sri Lankan parliamentary election, he was appointed to the Parliament of Sri Lanka as a National List MP representing the Sri Lanka People's Freedom Alliance.